-The beauty of above is it can be done in 10 minute or you can take one or two hours for that.
-But one thing is for sure, if you start doing it, you will love to continue this without taking break.
-Even on Sunday or Holiday You would like to spend more time on this.
+The beauty of the above is it can be done in 10 minutes or you can take one or two hours for that.
+But one thing is for sure, if you start doing it, you will love to continue this without taking a break.
+Even on Sunday or Holiday, you would like to spend more time on this.

 Deciding Time Slot

 Just to start with, we shall understand this concept in brief.
-First and foremost point to start SAVERS is deciding time slot, at what time you want to spare with yourself.
+The first and foremost point to start SAVERS is deciding the time slot, at what time you want to spare with yourself.

-Generally best suitable time is morning time, but you can do that at any other time as well.
-I personally suggest you to have do this in morning.
-Reason being is let’s assume you decided afternoon time, you will be at your workplace.
+Generally, the best suitable time is morning time, but you can do that at any other time as well.
+I personally suggest you to do this in the morning.
+The reason being is let’s assume you decided afternoon time, you will be at your workplace.
 So there are chances that you will get disturbance in-between.

-If you decide evening, then think of your family members.
-They would like to spare time with you in evening.
+If you decided for the evening, then think of your family members.
+They would like to spare time with you in the evening.

-So best suitable time is morning time, just wake-up 45-60 minute early then your existing routine time.
+So the best suitable time is morning time, just wake up 45-60 minutes early than your existing routine time.

 S = Silence

 Start your day with calmness by either Meditation, breathing, prayer.
-You can decide any option to calm down your mind and block chatterbox.
+You can decide any option to calm down your mind and block the chatterbox.
 It’s not easy as chatterbox keep on chatting with you.
-It remind you all the activities of past, present and future.
-You mind will keep on roaming around these things.
+It reminds you of all the activities of the past, present, and future.
+Your mind will keep on roaming around these things.

-So by daily practice , you shall be a able to control your chatterbox.
-After some time it will happen that your chatterbox if at all doing chat but it’s only related to your life’s goal at this time.
+So by daily practice, you shall be able to control your chatterbox.
+After some time it will happen that your chatterbox is at all doing chat but it’s only related to your life’s goal at this time.

 You need to have your affirmation.
 Affirmation is basically your written goals.
-This include your short term as well as long term goals.
+This includes your short-term as well as long-term goals.
 As per Brian Tracy ‘only 3% of adults have clear, written, specific, measurable, time-bounded goals, and by every statistic, they accomplish ten times as much as people with no goals at all.’

 All the sentences in your affirmation must be in Present Tense (No past & No Future).
-These affirmation must have only positive words.
-Even for positive intention you should not use negative words.
-For examples, If you are going through medical treatment for any particular health issue.
-Then you should not include that health issue in your health related affirmation.
-You can simply say, ‘I am fit and healthy’ instead of ‘I am recovering from that particular health issue.’
+These affirmations must have only positive words.
+Even for positive intentions, you should not use negative words.
+For example, If you are going through medical treatment for any particular health issue.
+Then you should not include that health issue in your health-related affirmation.
+You can simply say, ‘I am fit and healthy instead of ‘I am recovering from that particular health issue.’

-Generally affirmation revolve around many dimensions of your life, it may include personal, professional, family, relationship, social, financial aspects.
+Generally, affirmation revolves around many dimensions of your life, it may include personal, professional, family, relationship, social, financial aspects.

-Whatever you have written in your affirmation, you need to visualize it as vividly as you can with all the related feeling.
-Your subconscious power is going to work on your affirmations and this power is purely govern by your feelings and thoughts.
+Whatever you have written in your affirmation, you need to visualize it as vividly as you can with all the related feelings.
+Your subconscious power is going to work on your affirmations and this power is purely governed by your feelings and thoughts.

-If you are a student, then you can visualize like you have pass the exam with very good marks, your teacher , friend are congratulating you, asking for party on your success.
-You get the job in one of your dream company, or you have started your own business immediately after your study.
+If you are a student, then you can visualize like you have passed the exam with very good marks, your teachers, friends are congratulating you, asking for a party on your success.
+You get the job in one of your dream companies, or you have started your own business immediately after your study.

-You need to do exercise as this increase blood circulation in brain by increasing oxygen level.
-Best time is morning as in environment we get maximum level of oxygen during that time.
+You need to do exercise as this increases blood circulation in the brain by increasing oxygen levels.
+The best time is morning as in the environment we get the maximum level of oxygen during that time.
 This can be yoga or any other exercise

 You can read one paragraph or one page to start with.
 Slowly increase that to 5-10 pages in a day.
 Decide your interest area of article or books.
-After few month, you will feel the power of this, as your knowledge will dramatically increase in that area.
+After a few months, you will feel the power of this, as your knowledge will dramatically increase in that area.

 You can express your thoughts by scribing (writing).
 If you continue this, after some time, you will find good improvement in your thought and overall towards your life.

 Now if you want to follow SAVERS or any other method, it’s up to you.
-But whole idea is to spend time with yourself for analysing the current condition of your life, then improvement plan to achieve desired goals.
+But the whole idea is to spend time with yourself for analysing the current condition of your life, then make an improvement plan to achieve desired goals.

 “For years I have kept an engagement book showing all the appointments I had during the day.
-My family never made any plans for me on Saturday night, for the family knew that I devoted a part of each Saturday evening to the illuminating process of self-examination and review and appraisal.
-After dinner I went off by myself, opened my engagement book, and thought over all the interviews, discussions and meetings that had taken place during the week.
+My family never made any plans for me on Saturday night, for the family knew that I devoted a part of each Saturday evening to the illuminating process of self-examination and review, and appraisal.
+After dinner, I went off by myself, opened my engagement book, and thought overall about the interviews, discussions, and meetings that had taken place during the week.

 I asked myself: ‘What mistakes did I make that time?’